 Standard professional photo sessions range from €200 to €800+, depending on the photographer's experience, location, and retouching services

 Yes.
-With Headshot Photo, you can upload selfies and get AI-enhanced studio-quality headshots in about an hour, all without hiring a photographer
+With Headshot Photo, you can upload selfies and get AI-enhanced studio-quality headshots in about 1 hour, all without hiring a photographer

 Wear a well-fitted professional attire with solid colors.
 Ensure your grooming is on point and get a good night's sleep beforehand